gambitAU/CAHelper/README.md

-The CA Helper plugin exists to help people who want to reach a combat tier but are overwhelmed where to start, this plugin makes use of the wikisync function so make sure that you have the wikisync plugin active as well.
+The CA Helper plugin exists to help people who want to reach a combat tier but are overwhelmed where to start.
+Routing algorithm recommends bosses with the highest aggregate completion % of tasks incomplete.
+Solo content option removes all tasks that require more than one person to complete.
+Hardcore ironman option removes all wilderness tasks